-When she made it the house, she found that much of the house had been stripped of furniture and personal items.
-One of the hardest hit rooms was the daughter’s bedroom; nothing was left in that room.
+When she made it to the house, she found that much had been stripped of furniture and personal items.
+One of the hardest-hit rooms was the daughter's bedroom; nothing was left in that room.

 Talking to the husband's attorney did not help.
 His attorney called her names and got her to sign some documents that the wife should not have.
 The attorney used the wife's desperation to see her daughter against her.

 The wife also learned that the husband had been badmouthing her to the child.
-He would tell the child she was a terrible parent and that he was going to get custody of her, so she needed to get used to how things were.
+He would tell the child she was a terrible parent and that he would get custody of her, so she needed to get used to how things were.

 Moral of the Story

-Clients sometimes ask me whether they should talk with their soon-to-be ex-spouse before they file for divorce.
+Clients sometimes ask me whether they should talk with their soon-to-be ex-spouse before filing for divorce.
 In an ideal world, I believe this makes sense.
 In some of the smoothest divorces I have handled, this has happened.
 However, those cases are the exception to the rule.